 Passport Services - Applications were processed by appointment only.
+Photo services were added.

 Senior Services - Two shuttle busses ran on average five days a week.
-Coupon booklets were created and offered to those riders.
+Coupon booklets continue to be offered to those riders.
 All senior programs continue at the Community Center.
 The annual summer picnic and Christmas Luncheon were held.
 The Senior Coordinator continued to split her time between the township and Park District.